jontybrook/android-orientation-lock-chromecast/README.md

-# Google Marlin Demo Patch
+# Android Orientation Lock for Chromecast to Portrait screens.
-by Jonty Brook - jonty@thegeeks.co - all rights reserved.
+by Jonty Brook - me@jontyb.co.uk

-This script modifies environment properties to block automatic rotation on Android devices.
+This script modifies environment properties to block automatic rotation on Android devices when casting.
 It enables mirroring the phone screen via cast for demonstration purposes.
+Without this patch, Chromecast is smart enough to put a portrait view of the screen in the center of a landscape TV as it presumes TV's will always be landscape.
+This makes life difficult if you want to mount a TV in portrait orientation.

-It was written for the launch of the Google Pixel in order to demonstrate the phones on portrait screens over chromecast.
+This was written for the launch of the Google Pixel in order to demonstrate the phones on portrait screens over chromecast at events.
 This works on Pixel 1, 2 & 3 devices.
 Others have not been tested but should work.
+The 'patch' is not dangerous but you should proceed with caution if you need to unlock flashing on your device as this will likely wipe all data.

 This repository contains a number of other handy scripts for configuring Pixel phones for demo casts eg setting the resolution.